duyp6090/private_clinic_management_se104/README.md

 **Project:** Private Clinical Hospital Management System
 **Tech Stack:** Java Spring Boot, MySQL, Docker Compose
 ![Private Clinic Management](media/clinic.jpeg)

 ### 🎯 Objectives
-- Centralize and streamline patient, examination and reporting workflows.
+- Centralize and streamline patient, examination, and reporting workflows.
-- Enforce Role-Based Access Control (RBAC) for Admin, Doctor & Staff.
+- Enforce Role-Based Access Control (RBAC) for Admin, Doctor, and Staff.
-- Generate timely monthly performance and utilization reports.
+- Automate and simplify the generation of monthly performance and utilization reports.
+- Ensure data security, privacy, and compliance with healthcare regulations (e.g., HIPAA).
+- Provide a user-friendly interface for managing patient information and healthcare operations.

 ### 👥 Stakeholders
 - **Hospital Administrator:**
-  - Oversees system configuration, user management, high-level metrics.
+  - Responsible for overseeing the entire system's configuration, user management, and high-level operational metrics.
+  - Can view and manage hospital-wide data and generate reports.
+  - Manages user permissions and can assign roles to ensure the right level of access for each role (Admin, Doctor, Staff).

 - **Doctors:**
-  - Create and update patient examination records, review historical data.
+  - Can access and manage the medical records of their assigned patients.
+  - Document examinations, diagnose conditions, prescribe treatments, and track patient progress over time.
+  - Review historical data to ensure continuity of care for patients.

-- **Staff (Nurses / Reception):**
+- **Staff (Nurses / Receptionists):**
-  - Register new patients, schedule appointments, manage basic demographics.

-### 🔑 Key Features & User Stories
-1. **RBAC**
-   - As an **Admin**, I can create/assign roles and manage users to ensure data security.
-   - As a **Doctor**, I can only access my patients’ records and write examination notes.
-   - As a **Staff**, I can only access help in receptionist and money bill process
-2. **Patient Management**
-   - As Staff, I can register new patients, update contact info, and look up existing profiles.
-3. **Examination Record Management**
-   - As a Doctor, I can log vitals, diagnosis, prescriptions, and follow-up recommendations.
-4. **Monthly Report Generation**
-   - As an Admin, I can generate PDF/CSV summaries of patient visits, revenue, and bed occupancy.
+  - Handles patient registration, scheduling appointments, and updating basic patient demographic information.
+  - Manages the creation of invoices and payment processing.
+  - Ensures patient records are updated and accurate.

+- **Patients:**
+  - Not a direct user of the system, but their data is the central point for all hospital workflows.
+  - Will benefit from accurate records, timely care, and the ability to schedule and track appointments.

 ---

 ## 📁 Project Structure